tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 Finally, we want to thank the IETF TLS working group chairs, Chris Wood, Joseph Salowey, and Sean Turner, for their patience, support and feedback.

-# Acknowledgements

-We would like to thank Achim Kraus for his review comments and implementation feedback.